Bachelor of Social Work

 Academic Misconduct

 Ethical conduct and academic integrity and honesty are fundamental to the mission of ACAP.
 Academic misconduct will not be tolerated by the college.
-Please refer to http://currentstudents.acap.edu.au/assets/Managing-My-Course/A-Z-Policies/Academic-Misconduct-Policy.pdf for full details of the Academic Misconduct Policy.
+Please refer to our Academic Misconduct Policy for full details.

 Disclaimer